MasterControlInc/hazelcast/README.md

 ```
 - Change the current version number to the new one throughout the project (Search and Replace)
 - Follow above steps to build.
-- Navigate into the `hazelcast-all` folder and run `gradle artifactoryPublish`
+- Run `gradle artifactoryPublish` from the root of the project and the `hazelcast-all` folders.

 ---